AdobeDocs/workfront.it-IT/help/quicksilver/planning/records/connect-records.md

    Questa operazione consente di aggiungere o rimuovere campi collegati dai record di Workfront Planning.
 Le informazioni associate ai campi rimossi rimangono in Workfront.

-### Collegare i record di Workfront Planning agli oggetti di Adobe Experience Manager dalla vista tabella o dalla scheda Dettagli della pagina record
+### Collegare i record di Workfront Planning agli oggetti di Adobe Experience Manager dalla vista tabella o dall&#39;area Dettagli di un record

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->